CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **Location:** Elder Library
 - **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library

-### Tears and Feathers - ShrineCar

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Carnival Time Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 5 Halores
-- **Rewards:** Wardrobe: Carnival Mask https://4thewords.com/media/wardrobe/featured/female/wf&#95;646-carnival-mask-3781-45288.png
-- **Recommendations:** I happen to adore the mask and recommend going for this as a priority.
-It does have only the one variant, so it's not like there's a chance of getting a different one you like better, but... fun!
-Also, I like all the Carnival monsters, so fighting 5 Halores is an appealing prospect.

 ### Technology & Dinti - SpaceS

 - **Location:** Spaceship